CompassionAI/data-registry/training_results/olive-cormorant-bart-base-base.card.md

 ## Champion selection

-The champion model is taken to be the model with the lowest validation loss.
+The champion model is taken to be the model with lowest loss on the test (which is called validation in training) split of the dataset.

 ## Additional comments